Splines/fast-louvain/docs/src/modularity/formula.md

 > **"This reveals an inherent trade-off: To maximize the first term [inside the parantheses], many edges should be contained in clusters, whereas the minimization of the second term is achieved by splitting the graph into many clusters with small total degrees each."** ~ from [here](https://doi.org/10.1109/TKDE.2007.190689)

+> 🎈 **Task**: We motivated the introduction of a negative term in the modularity formula by this observation: "However, the trivial case with all vertices in the same community yields a maximum value of 1."
+Make sure you understand why this is the case.
+Take a look at the definition of $e_c$.

 <!-- Footnotes -->
 ---